VictoriaJJ/mariusdroughtproject.org/_pages/dashboard/science/drought_climatology/dd.md

 - Further papers with detailed validation and analyses of the event set are being prepared

 ### Podcasts:
-- The climate datasets, particularly the drought event set, being generated in the MaRIUS project: https://youtu.be/i4kApYaeQpQ
+- The climate datasets, particularly the drought event set, being generated in the <abbr title="Managing the Risks, Impacts and Uncertainties of drought and water Scarcity">MaRIUS</abbr> project: https://youtu.be/i4kApYaeQpQ
 - Western US drought attribution, and the generation of synthetic multi-year UK drought events for risk-based impact studies: https://youtu.be/ybkZ7TAh9wA